 The Register must contain:

-the name, address, date of entry and assigned Membership Class – for each Member and former Member; and
+the name, address, date of entry and assigned Membership Class for each Member and former Member; and

-the date on which a person ceased to be a Member – for each former Member.
+the date on which a person ceased to be a Member for each former Member.

-The Secretary may keep the entries regarding former Members separately from the rest of the Register.

-The address of a Member in the Register may serve as the address of the Member for the purpose of service of any notices to the Member.
+Fees

+The Institute may require that Members pay fees or levies in the amount and at the times determined by the Board in consultation with the National Council from time to time.

+The Institute may make fees payable for one or more classes of Members, in different amounts, at different times.

-The Institute must give current Members access to the Register.
+The Institute may give notice to Members:

-Information that is accessed from the Register must only be used in a manner relevant to the interests or rights of Members.

-Discipline of Members

-The Institute may only discipline a Member (including suspension or expulsion) in accordance with the process set out in Schedule 3.

-Any Member expelled from the Institute may at any time apply to the National Council to be readmitted as a Member.

-No person may be a Director following expulsion or during suspension as a Member unless such a person is subsequently readmitted as a Member.

-Annual Membership Fee

-All Members must pay the Annual Membership Fee on the first day of January in each year.
+specifying the amount, time and method of payment of the fees;

+waiving or deferring payment of all or part of the fees payable;

+extending the time for payment of the fees; or

+allowing the fees to be paid in instalments.

-Any Member whose Annual Membership Fee has not been paid before the Membership Fee Date, in any year will be deemed to have resigned and is no longer a Member on and from the Membership Fee Date.
+If a Member who is an individual fails to pay their fees or their fees are not successfully processed before the Membership Fee Date in any year, their Membership will be deemed inactive and they will not be able to access any membership benefits until payment of all arrears of fees.
+If a Member fails to pay all arrears of fees prior to the renewal notices being sent out for the next year, that Member will be deemed to have resigned and is no longer a Member on and from that date.

+If a Practice Member fails to pay their fees or their fees are not successfully processed before the agreed due date for these fees (which may be processed on a quarterly or annual basis) (Practice Membership Fee Date), their Membership will be deemed inactive and they (including all staff of the relevant practice) will not be able to access any membership benefits until payment of all arrears of fees.
+If a Practice Member fails to pay all arrears of fees prior to the renewal notices being sent out for the next period, that Practice Member will be deemed to have resigned and is no longer a Member on and from that date.

-The National Council may, in its sole discretion, reinstate any former Member on payment of all arrears of the Annual Membership Fee.
+The Board may reinstate any former Member on payment of all arrears of fees.

-If a Member demonstrates to the satisfaction of the National Council that he or she is unable to pay the Annual Membership Fee by the due date, then:

-the National Council may, in its sole discretion:

-exempt the Member from paying the Annual Membership Fee in whole or in part for the year; or

-defer, in whole or in part for a period or periods specified, the payment of that Member's Annual Membership Fee; and

-the Member's rights of voting, candidature or participation in any general meeting or ballot of the Institute or the Member’s Chapter will not be affected during the period of any exemption or deferral.Cessation of Membership

-A person ceases to be a Member on:
+Cessation of Membership

+A Member's Membership of the Institute will cease:

-resignation (including deemed resignation pursuant to clause 3.9.23.4(d)3.4(e)); or
+if the Member gives the Institute a written resignation (including deemed resignation pursuant to clause 3.4(d) or 3.4(e)), on receipt of that notice by the Institute (or the date of the relevant deemed resignation (as applicable));

-termination of the person’s Membership in accordance with 3.6this Constitution; or
+if the Member's Membership is terminated in accordance with clause 3.6 of this Constitution;

-the Directors deeming, in their sole discretion, the Member to be an untraceable Member because the person has not responded to correspondence sent to the contact details entered in the Register for that Member; or
+if the Board determines, in its sole discretion, that the Member is uncontactable because the Member has not responded to correspondence sent to them using the contact details entered in the Register for that Member; or

-in the case of a natural person:
+where the Member is a natural person, if the Member:

+dies;

-death;becoming bankrupt or insolvent or making an arrangement or composition with creditors of the person’s joint or separate estate generally; or
+becomes bankrupt or insolvent or makes an arrangement or composition with creditors of the person’s joint or separate estate generally; or

+is convicted of an indictable offence; or

-in the case of a Practice Member:
+where the member is a Practice Member, if:

-being dissolved or otherwise ceasing to exist;
+the Member is dissolved or otherwise ceases to exist;

-having a liquidator or provisional liquidator appointed to it; or
+a liquidator or provisional liquidator is appointed in connection with the winding up of the Member; or

-being insolvent.
+an order is made by a Court for the winding up or deregistration of the Member.

 A Member whose Membership is terminated will be liable for all moneys due by that Member to the Institute in addition to any sum not exceeding the Guaranteed Amount for which the Member is liable under this Constitution.